tblite/tblite/doc/installation.rst

 To setup a build the following software is required

 - A Fortran 2008 compliant compiler, like GCC Fortran and Intel Fortran classic
-- `meson`_, version 0.55 or newer, better version 0.57.2 for the improved Fortran support
+- `meson`_, version 0.57.2 or newer
-- `ninja`_, version 1.7 or newer, better version 1.10 for the dynamic dependency support
+- `ninja`_, version 1.10 or newer
 - a linear algebra backend, like MKL or OpenBLAS

 Optional dependencies are

 - `asciidoctor`_, to build the manual pages
-- A C compiler to test the C API
+- A C compiler to test the C API and compile the Python extension module
+- Python 3.6 or newer with the `CFFI`_ package installed to build the Python API

 To setup a new build run